BMW 7 Series (E23)

 The BMW E23 is the first generation of the BMW 7 Series luxury cars and was produced from 1977 until 1986.
 It was built in a 4-door sedan body style with 6-cylinder engines, to replace the BMW 'New Six' (E3) sedans.
 From 1983 until 1986, a turbocharged 6-cylinder engine was available.

 In 1986, the E23 was replaced by the E32 7 Series, however, the E23 models (called L7) remained on sale in the United States until 1987.

 The E23 introduced many electronic features for the first time in a BMW, including an on-board computer, service interval indicator, a "check control panel" (warning lights to indicate system faults to the driver), a dictaphone and complex climate control systems.
 It was also the first BMW to offer an anti-lock braking system (ABS), a driver's airbag (optional, starting in April 1985) and a new design of front suspension.

 Development and production

 The initial styling concepts were developed under BMW Design Director Paul Bracq, with Manfred Rennen contributing with the exterior styling.

 Production occurred from 1977 until 1986, during which time 285,029 cars were built.

 Engines

 All models were powered by a straight-six petrol engine, with the majority of cars using the BMW M30 engine.
 Most engines were fuel-injected, however the 728 and 730 models of 1978–1979 used a Solex four-barrel carburetor.
-The fuel-injected models initially used the Bosch L-Jectronic system, until the 1979 732i, which was the first BMW to use the Bosch Motronic fuel-injection system.
+The fuel-injected models initially used the Bosch L-Jetronic system, until the 1979 732i, which was the first BMW to use the Bosch Motronic fuel-injection system.